fsprojects/FAKE/help/create-nuget-package.md

 	  </metadata>
 	</package>

+The .nuspec template contains some placeholders like @build.number@ which can filled out later by the build script.
+It also contains some specifc information like the copyright which is not handled by FAKE.

 ## Setting up the build script

 In the build script you need to create a target which executes the [NuGet task](apidocs/fake-nugethelper.html):